Alaska Bucket List: Four Top Destinations You Can’t Miss

-Alaska is for the daring at heart, offering more than just a vacation, but an awakening in nature.
-An Alaska cruise vacation offers rare opportunities to experience the state as a true explorer: trekking pristine mountains, sailing pure waters, and hiking unspoiled parks.
+Alaska is an adventure for the daring at heart, offering more than just a vacation, but an awakening in nature.
+An Alaska vacation offers rare opportunities to experience the beauty of Alaska landmarks: trekking pristine mountains, sailing pure waters and hiking unspoiled parks.

-Don't let Alaska's size — bigger than Texas, California, and Montana combined — intimidate you.
-The trick is to narrow your focus and create an Alaska bucket list of the must-see locations and experiences.
-Some of the most beloved destinations in Alaska, like Juneau, Ketchikan, Sitka, and Skagway, each offer a special kind of adventure.
+Creating an Alaska bucket list will ensure you see the best this state has to offer.
+Some of the most beloved destinations in Alaska, like Juneau, Ketchikan, Sitka and Skagway, each offer a special kind of adventure.

 View of the Port on Cruise Ship Parking in Juneau.
 Alaska.